Donkey vs Elephant

 What The Symbols and The Animals Have In Common

-Before we continue the story of the two symbols, here’s a few things you might like to know about these animals: elephants in the wild come from places like Africa and Asia, in tropical or subtropical climates.
+Before we continue the story of the two symbols, here’s a few things you might like to know about the real animals and how their characteristics possibly fit the parties they represent: elephants in the wild come from places like Africa and Asia, in tropical or subtropical climates.
 Wild donkeys, on the other hand usually live in dryer climates.
 Both can be used for work purposes.
 Some of their traits just may fit the symbols we’ve come to know as the Republican and Democrat symbols.
-I’ll leave it to you to decided, so bear with me on the research and I promise we’ll get back to this fun little story right after.
+I’ll leave it to you to decide, so bear with me on the research and a few grains of humor thrown in, and I promise we’ll get back to this fun little story right after.

 The Wild Elephant